Claiming 80G Benefits as an NRI

 Indian Institutions Only

-The donation must be to a fund or institution registered in India and approved under Section 80G.
-Foreign charities do not qualify.
+Your donation must be to a fund or institution registered and approved under Section 80G in India.
+Foreign charities don't qualify.

 💳